 It is as important to work with your health care provider after a weight loss program as it is during the weight loss program!

 However, there are some differences.
-Mounjaro (tirzepatide) acts on both GIP and GLP-1 receptors, while Wegovy (semaglutide) and Saxenda (liraglutide) act only on GLP-1 receptors.
-Therefore, Mounjaro is a dual-acting receptor agonist.
+Mounjaro/Zepbound (tirzepatide) acts on both GIP and GLP-1 receptors, while Wegovy (semaglutide) and Saxenda (liraglutide) act only on GLP-1 receptors.
+Therefore, Mounjaro/Zepbound is a dual-acting receptor agonist.

-All three medications are taken by subcutaneous injection, but Mounjaro and Wegovy are taken weekly; Saxenda is taken daily.
+All three medications are taken by subcutaneous injection, but Mounjaro/Zepbound and Wegovy are taken weekly; Saxenda is taken daily.

 Your healthcare provider will discuss with you which of these, or some other weight loss medication, might be right for you.